MooersLab/modular-annotated-bibliography-typst/README.md

 Note that the package imports are stored in the `template.typ` file, imported by the other typ files, including the bibNotes.
 This means that only the namespaces in the `template.typ` file have to be changed from `@preview` to `@local` when running the project locally.
 The files outside of the zipped folder have the `@local` namespace.
 Also, the font in the `template.typ` file in the zip file is set to one that works online.
-The font in the loose `template.typ` is set to *Helvetica* for the use of local system fonts.
+The font in the loose `template.typ` is set to *Helvetica* to use my local system's fonts.

 ## Local install

-1. Replace the `preview` namespace with the `local` namespace in the files in the zipped folder or download the lose files outside the zippd folder.
+1. Replace the `preview` namespace with the `local` namespace in the files in the zipped folder or download the loose files outside the zippd folder.
 2. Install the following packages locally:
     - in-dexter
     - glossarium